speezepearson/prpg/README.markdown

 ~ $
 ```

-By default, this generates a 16-character password with all the major kinds of character (lower, upper, digit, punctuation) -- but this is customizable.
+By default, this generates a 20-character password with all the major kinds of character (lower, upper, digit, punctuation) and 96 bits of entropy -- but this is customizable.

 But with this usage, you have to remember all your sites/usernames/etc. -- and remember them _exactly_ -- and type them in each time.
 What a hassle!